 Project Fi in the iPhone 7 Plus

 Once your SIM card is activated, using it in another phone is as simple as popping it in.
 After a few minutes, the SIM will roam onto the T-Mobile network and display Project Fi as the carrier.
-For those that don’t know, T-Mobile is the carrier that MVNO Project Fi runs on and when not using a Google device, you won’t get the seamless carrier switching that also lets you use US Cellular, Sprint or registered Wi-Fi networks.
+For those that don’t know, T-Mobile is the carrier that MVNO Project Fi runs on and when not using a Google device, you won’t get the seamless carrier switching that also lets you use UScellular, Sprint or registered Wi-Fi networks.

 In the iPhone 7 Plus, Project Fi works surprisingly well but there is a noticeable coverage issue, with the radios inside the iPhone proving to be surprisingly weak, at least when using Project Fi.
-However, almost always you’ll have coverage to make a call or use data, but it can occasionally be spotty and take a while to recover after being in a dead zone.
+However, you’ll almost always have coverage to make a call or use data, but it can occasionally be spotty and take a while to recover after being in a dead zone.